 Environment Agency: The Environment Agency originally objected to the application but following the receipt of additional information they have made the following comments: The Environment Agency is now able to remove the objection to the development.
 The Environment Agency would however maintain that the development proposal has missed the opportunity to "open up" and restore the watercourse, and therefore all the associated benefits that have been highlighted in previous correspondence will not be achieved as part of the development proposals.
-The EA would recommend that the following planning conditions be imposed on any planning permissions to ensure that the requirements of the approved Flood Risk Assessment (FRA) (Lees Roxburgh Consulting Engineers, 4897/R1, June 2011 & supporting supplementary information) forward design carried the detailed stages of the to - The development hereby permitted shall not be commenced until such times as a scheme for the provision and implementation of a surface water regulation system has been submitted to, and

-- approved in writing by, the local planning authority.
+The EA would recommend that the following planning conditions be imposed on any planning permissions to ensure that the requirements of the approved Flood Risk Assessment (FRA) (Lees Roxburgh Consulting Engineers, 4897/R1, June 2011 & supporting supplementary information) forward the detailed design stages of carried - The development hereby permitted shall not be commenced until such times as a scheme for the provision and implementation of a surface water regulation system has been submitted to, and approved in writing by, the local planning authority.

--The development hereby permitted shall not be commenced until such time as a scheme for the management of overland flow from surcharging of the on-site surface water drainage system - management of overland flow from surcharging of the on-site surface water drainal has been submitted to, and approved in writing by, the Local Planning Authority.
+-The development hereby permitted shall not be commenced until such time as a scheme for the management of overland flow from surcharging of the on-site surface water drainage system has been submitted to, and approved in writing by, the Local Planning Authority.